qlik-oss/core-website/docs/tutorials/data-loading/databases.md

     You should see the 100 rows of airport data fetched from MySQL and an additional 100 rows of data fetched from PostgreSQL in your terminal.

-## What is happening
+### What is happening?

 Once the containers are running and you trigger the reload, the program creates and opens an app called `reloadapp.qvf` on the Qlik Associative Engine.
 Then it creates a connection of the type we defined earlier.

 ```js
 app.createConnection({